-Other than purchases through bank acquisitions, the Company had no significant purchases or sales of portfolio loans or reclassification of loans held for investment to loans held for sale during 2022 and 2021.
+The Company had no significant purchases or sales of portfolio loans or reclassification of loans held for investment to loans held for sale during 2023 and 2022.

-At December 31, 2022, the Company had loans of \$10,520,643,000 pledged as collateral for FHLB advances and FRB discount window.
-The Company is subject to regulatory limits for the amount of loans to any individual borrower and the Company is in compliance with this regulation as of December 31, 2022 and 2021.
-No borrower had outstanding loans or commitments exceeding 10 percent of the Company's consolidated stockholders' equity as of December 31, 2022.
+At December 31, 2023, the Company had loans of \$11,571,856,000 pledged as collateral for FHLB advances and FRB discount window.
+The Company is subject to regulatory limits for the amount of loans to any individual borrower and the Company is in compliance with this regulation as of December 31, 2023 and 2022.
+No borrower had outstanding loans or commitments exceeding 10 percent of the Company's consolidated stockholders' equity as of December 31, 2023.

 The Company has entered into transactions with its executive officers and directors and their affiliates.
-The aggregate amount of loans outstanding to such related parties at December 31, 2022 and 2021 was \$101,637,000 and \$125,034,000, respectively.
-During 2022, transactions included new loans to such related parties of \$21,710,000, repayments of \$9,919,000, and further reduced by \$35,188,000 due to change in related parties.
+The aggregate amount of loans outstanding to such related parties at December 31, 2023 and 2022 was \$110,707,000 and \$101,637,000, respectively.
+During 2023, transactions included new loans to such related parties of \$20,758,000, and repayments of \$11,688,000.
 In management's opinion, such loans were made in the ordinary course of business and were made on substantially the same terms as those prevailing at the time for comparable transaction with other persons.